Code-Institute-Submissions/CI-MS1-Mobile-App-Product-Page/README.md

 - Contact information in the footer

-- Contact from - sends the information to an email address
+- Contact form - sends the information to an email address

 - Modal pop-up when clicking/tapping on the App Store link